cedadev/cloudhands-ops/cloudhands/ops/doc/dev-agents.rst

 ~~~~~~~~~~

 Having explicitly created tables in the database to track the state of
-:py:func:`cloudhands.common.schema.Artifact`, we build on that by formalising
+:py:func:`Artifacts <cloudhands.common.schema.Artifact>`, we build on that by formalising
 the transitions between states.

 Transitions are achieved through `operations`.
 They are Python